DigitalPhonetics/adviser/adviser/tools/OpenFace/how_to_install.md

             * scroll down to the `args` section
             * change `-DWITH_QT=OFF` to `-DWITH_QT=ON`
             * add a new line with `-DBUILD_TBB=ON`
-            * in your terminal, execute `brew install opencv@` - this will install opencv-4.1.0
+            * in your terminal, execute `brew install opencv` - this will install opencv-4.1.0
             * update `tools/OpenFace/CMakeLists.txt`
                 * change line `find_package( OpenCV 4.0 REQUIRED COMPONENTS core imgproc calib3d highgui objdetect` to `find_package( OpenCV 4.0 REQUIRED COMPONENTS core imgproc calib3d highgui objdetect HINTS /usr/local/Cellar/opencv/4.1.0)` (or if your homebrew installs somewhere else, use this path instead for the `HINTS`)
     * qt4 (install via official installer / package manager)